 “Climate is what we expect.
 Weather is what we get.”–Mark Twain

-For instance in April 2016 area temperatures dropped deep into the 20s, on the heels of record-mild temperatures through most of late winter.
-A sucker-punch for sure, which resulted in a severe regional shortage of stone fruit, such as peaches, plums, cherries and apricots.
-Or, more recently, in early 2017 when a record warm January and February lured everything green out of it’s winter dormancy, followed by a very cold March, which caused major losses in our blackberry harvest.
+For instance, in April 2016, area temperatures dropped deep into the 20s, on the heels of unusually mild temperatures through most of late winter.
+This resulted in a severe regional shortage of stone fruit, such as peaches, plums, cherries and apricots.
+More recently, in early 2017 record-warm temperatures in January and February lured everything green out of winter dormancy, causing severe damage to our blackberries when repeated rounds of deep cold came in March and April.

 - Sugar Snap Peas

 - Red Raspberries

 OK, you got us there….but at the start of the CSA season strawberries are the only fruit available.
 So, we try to liven up the shares with some delicious early spring veggies such as crisp, sweet asparagus spears and tender, juicy sugar snap peas grown by our friends at Snead’s Asparagus Farm.
 And rhubarb, though typically used in desserts, is actually a veggie, too.
 The bottom line is that while we reserve the right to be a little arbitrary, we believe you’ll be happy with the choices we make each week on your behalf.